Khaoz-Topsy/svg/src/slides/2-content/1-basics/basicSetup/basicSetup.md

 Examples of half-circle and quarter-circle images you could make by abusing the viewbox

-## Transition: Now that you know the basics lets draw some more shapes
+## ▶️ Now that you know the basics lets draw some shapes